bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 For some obscure reason, this didn't work ...
 Let's try plan B.

 In my search to find a solution for the problem, I came across the article [How to use Docker environment variables for Blazor WebAssembly](https://medium.com/@yoann.visentin/blazor-webassembly-docker-environment-variables-and-appsettings-json-3106dfedff90)
-The author of the article used another approach.
-He added a little script in the root of the Blazor WebAssembly project.
+The author of the article used another approach and added a little script to the root of the Blazor WebAssembly project.

-Docker executes the script at every startup of the container.
-The script changes the values of the appsettings.json file in the Docker container, and the values in the appsettings.json file in the repo stay unchanged.
+Docker **executes the script at every startup** of the container.
+The **script changes the values of the appsettings.json** file in the Docker container, and the values in the appsettings.json file in the repo stay unchanged.

 I will implement his solution in the next step.

 ### Step 4: Add script.sh and execute script at Container Start-up

-First, create a script.sh file at the root of the Blazor WebAssembly project with the following contents.
+First, create a **script.sh** file at the root of the **Blazor WebAssembly project** with the following contents.

 ```shell
 cat /usr/share/nginx/html/appsettings.json | jq --arg aVar "$(printenv ApiUrl)" '.ApiUrl = "http://localhost:7177"' > /usr/share/nginx/html/appsettings.json